 Services that are covered for you What you must pay when you get these services Dental services (continued) Preventive cleanings and periodic oral evaluations are covered two times per calendar year.
 Complete and partial dentures are covered once every five years.
 Other limitations may apply.
 Crowns and bridges are limited to coverage once per tooth/area every five years.
 Other limitations may apply.
 Implants are covered once per tooth/site per lifetime.
 Additional coverage is based on medical necessity.
-Benefit limitations apply for dental services.
-In the event that clinical input is necessary to determine whether a course of treatment is appropriate, CCA Senior Care Options reserves the right to have a dental expert review the treatment plan your dentis has proposed.
+Benefit limitations apply for dental services. has proposed.
 Services requiring authorization must be sent directly by your treating network dental provider to the plans dental benefit administrator, Skygen, for review.
-Depression screening You pay \$0.
+Opression screening You pay \$0.
 We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 The plan also covers additional services and screening under the MassHealth (Medicaid) benefit.
 Prior authorization is not required for services provided by a network provider.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Services that are covered for you What you must pay when you get these services Diabetes screening You pay \$0.
-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screen diabetes screen tests. rvices that are covered for you What you must pay when you get these services any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Prior authorization is not required for services provided by a network provider.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes screening You pay \$0. provider. y of the following risk factors: high blood pressure (hypertensitory of abnormal cholesterol and triglyceride levels (dyslipide esity, or a history of high blood sugar (glucose).
+Tests may a covered if you meet other requirements, like being overweig d having a family history of diabetes.
+Sed on the results of these tests, you may be eligible for up to betes screenings every 12 months. n), (a), (b) (c) (c) (c) (c) (c) (c) (c) (c) (c) (c